About AHCJ: General News

 Although AHCJ membership continued to increase this year as more journalists learned of its training opportunities and useful services, the group recognizes the strain under which the news media finds itself.
 The economic downturn has resulted in layoffs, buyouts and downsizings in several industries, including our own.

 AHCJ's board and staff believe it's important to retain all the talented professionals who make up our membership.
 The tremendous AHCJ network built over the past decade is too valuable to all of us.

 "It's worrisome – and sometimes heartbreaking – to see great journalists leaving their paid staff positions for uncertain futures," says Mike Stobbe, AHCJ's membership chairman.
 "Some will probably struggle, at least for a little while, until they find their feet in new ventures."

 With that in mind, AHCJ is announcing a Transition Assistance Program to help members who are forced into a job change.
-Any current AHCJ member who is laid off or is required to take a buyout, is eligible for TAP.
+Any professional AHCJ member who is laid off or is required to take a buyout, is eligible for TAP.

 TAP provides several benefits: